Charles Edwards (journalist): News agency executive

 In 1945, Edwards established a French-language radio news service, the first such wire service for French broadcasters in North America.
 He established CP Picture Service in 1948, to wire photographs to newspapers and television stations instead of the images being mailed via the postal service.

 On January 1, 1954, CP replaced Press News with a new subsidiary, Broadcast News (BN).
 The venture operated in co-operation with private broadcasters, and supplied news reports to privately owned radio and television stations in Canada.
 Edwards was named the first manager and secretary of BN.

 In 1956, Edwards established the first national voice news wire service for broadcasters in Canada.
 He transitioned the service into BN Voice in 1961, which then served 34 radio stations with national and international news.

 Edwards travelled across Canada to improve broadcast journalism, and instituted annual regional meetings to raise the standards for broadcast news directors.
 He was the driving force behind formation of the Radio and Television News Directors Association of Canada (RTNDA) in 1962, to seek equal access to all types of news sources at a time when government agencies banned broadcast reporters from press conferences.

 Edwards was appointed general manager and secretary of BN in 1966, and retired from both positions on August 10, 1971.
 BN had grown to serve 298 radio and television stations in Canada, and increased to 45 staff and a $2-million budget by 1971.
 By the time of his retirement, Edwards felt that he brought peace between print news and broadcast news, and that they realized one complimented the other in reporting breaking news.

 Personal life

 While working for the Canadian National Railway in Jasper, Edwards met his future wife, Marjoree Ash from Vancouver.
 Wedding plans were delayed when Edwards lost his job, but revived once he relocated to Vancouver.
 When the finals of the 1933 Canadian Championships of tennis were delayed one day due to rain, they married on the Sunday morning before he reported on the finals.
 He borrowed $25 from an editor in Vancouver to cover wedding expenses, and his bride's train fare to Calgary where they honeymooned in advance of his next assignment.

 Edwards and his wife had two sons.
 He was a member of Yorkminster United Church in Toronto, and helped organize construction of the building in 1957.
 He enjoyed playing cribbage and took a game board with him when he travelled.
-He died from a stroke in Delta, British Columbia, on June 23, 1983.
+He died from a stroke in Delta, British Columbia, on June 23, 1983, then was cremated and interred at Forest Lawn Memorial Park in Burnaby.